pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 The idea of using a `PLACEMENT POLICY` was inspired by how OceanBase has Placement Groups, which are then applied to tables.
 But the usage as proposed here is optional, which allows for more flexibility for casual cases.
 The idea of using a Placement Group can also be seen as similar to using a "tablespace" in a traditional database, but it's not completely the same since the choice is less binary (constraints allow the placement of roles for leaders, followers, voters, learners).

 CockroachDB does not look to have something directly comparable to `PLACEMENT POLICY`, but it does have the ability to specify "replication zones" for "system ranges" such as default, meta, liveness, system, timeseries.
 Before dropping `ALTER TABLE t1 ADD PLACEMENT` from this proposal, it was investigated the CockroachDB does not support this syntax, presumably for simplification and minimising similar risks of misconfiguration.

+### Known Limitations

+- In this proposal, placement policies are global-level and not specific to a database.
+This simplifies the configuration, but makes it restrictive for multi-tenant scenarios where a schema-per-tenant is provided.
+This is because creating or modifying placement policies requires a privilege which is cluster scoped (`PLACEMENT_ADMIN`).
+The limitation is that "tenants" will be able to `CREATE TABLE (..)
+PLACEMENT POLICY=x`, but they will not be able to `CREATE PLACEMENT POLICY x` or `ALTER PLACEMENT POLICY x`

+- Complex scenarios may exist where there is not a column in the current table which can be used to partition the table into different regions, but instead there is a column which is a foreign key to another table from which this information can be determined.
+In this scenario, the user will be required to "denormalize" the usage and move the parent_id into the child table so geo-partitioning is possible.

 ## Unresolved Questions